dnsmsv/chat/README.md

 # Chat

 Simple chat created with Node.js, Angular and RxJS.
 Server for store and manage data is Firebase.
+Testing implemented on Jasmine and coverage is almost 100% (except private code).

 ## Introduction